Talent or training? How a gifted young rider becomes a champion - Cycling Weekly

 This raises the spectre of the overly pushy coach or parent.
 In a business where reputations are made by results, ambitious coaches can do more harm than good.
 This doesn’t apply to Pidcock, who assures me that his coaches have always done their best to protect him from his own tendency to overreach.

 “I’ve never been pushed too hard by anybody else, but I think I’ve pushed myself too hard.
-Before the Worlds last winter, over Christmas, I did a lot of miles and ended up having to take five days off training, after I blew up.
+The winter before the 2017 Worlds, over Christmas, I did a lot of miles and ended up having to take five days off training, after I blew up.
 I’d done too much.”

-Pidcock has not only had to keep his own determination in check; he’s had to squeeze in schoolwork while developing the skill and versatility to switch between three different disciplines.
+Pidcock has not only had to keep his own determination in check; he had to squeeze in schoolwork while developing the skill and versatility to switch between three different disciplines.

 “I got through school and learnt things that will help me in life, although I didn’t necessarily care about the grade on the piece of paper at the end.
 What has been difficult is going from ‘cross to track.
 They’re completely different.”